 Can digital nomads apply for a Spanish Non-lucrative Visa?

 No restrictions exist on who can apply for a Non-lucrative Visa for Spain.
-Provided that you can present the required documents and proof that you have sufficient economic means to live in Spain without looking for work, you’ll be eligible for a non-lucrative residency visa as a digital nomad and a Spanish bank account.
+Provided that you can present the required documents and proof that you have sufficient economic means to live in Spain without looking for work, you’ll be eligible for a non-lucrative residency visa as a holder of a Spain Digital Nomad Visa and a Spanish bank account.

-A Non-lucrative Visa requires applicants to prove financial means from bank statements of at least €2,400 in income per month or savings of €28,000, have private health insurance, and stay in Spanish territory for at least 183 days per year to maintain the visa.
+A Non-lucrative Visa requires applicants to prove sufficient economic means from bank statements of at least €2,400 in income per month or savings of €28,000, have private health insurance, and stay in Spanish territory for at least 183 days per year to maintain the visa.

 Can you work on a Non-lucrative Visa?